-- Question of integration and internal effectiveness of those resolutions of international organizations that are of a binding nature and are likely to affect the legal relations that unfold at the level of national law: - Article 93 CE "an organic law may authorize the conclusion of treaties "by which powers derived from the Constitution are transferred to an international organization or institution" and adds that the Government and the Cortes Generales are responsible for ensuring compliance with the resolutions of these bodies. - The fulfillment of this constitutional mandate has followed in practice: an itinerary progressively oriented towards the automatic reception of the binding norms contained in resolutions of international organizations in the Spanish domestic legal system. - Certain decisions of the UN Security Council, which are binding by virtue of Article 25 of the Charter - Normative acts of the European Union which, in accordance with the constituent Treaties, have direct effect and primacy over the law of the Member States.
+- Question of integration and internal effectiveness of those resolutions of international organizations that are of a binding nature and are likely to affect the legal relations that unfold at the level of national legislation: - Article 93 CE "an organic law may authorize the conclusion of treaties by which powers derived from the constitution are transferred to an international organization or institution" and adds that the Government and the General Corts are responsible for ensuring compliance with the resolutions of these bodies. - The fulfillment of this constitutional mandate has followed in practice: an itinerary progressively oriented towards the automatic reception of the binding norms contained in resolutions of international organizations in the Spanish national legal system. - Certain decisions of the UN Security Council, which are binding by virtue of Article 25 of the charter - Normative acts of the European Union which, in accordance with the constituent treaties, have direct effect and primacy over the law of the member states.

-CONFLICTS BETWEEN INTERNATIONAL LAW AND NATIONAL LAW
+CONFLICTS BETWEEN INTERNATIONAL AND NATIONAL LAW

-- A. The perspective of international law.
+- A. The perspective of international law

-- B. The domestic law perspective: comparative constitutional law.
+- B. The national law perspective: comparative constitutional law approaches

-- C. The Spanish Constitution of 1978.
+- C. The Spanish Constitution of 1978